arilamstein/acs-nativity/README.md

 # acs-nativity

 `acs-nativity` is a Python package for analyzing immigration trends in the United States using data from the American Community Survey (ACS).
-It provides a simple interface for downloading and visualizing data on the native and foreign-born population.
+It provides a simple interface for downloading and visualizing data on the native-born and foreign-born population.

-The package provides data as time series covering the full span of ACS 1-year estimates (2005-2024).
+The package provides data as a time series covering the full span of ACS 1-year estimates (2005-2024).
 Under the hood, the package harmonizes two ACS tables: `B05002` (2005-2008) and `B05012` (2009 onward).
 The 2025 ACS 1-year estimates are expected to be released in September 2026.
 The Census Bureau did not release ACS 1-year estimates in 2020.

 `acs-nativity` makes it easy to work with data for any geography supported by the ACS 1-year estimates.
 This includes the nation, all states, the District of Columbia, Puerto Rico, all congressional districts and metropolitan statistical areas, and all counties and places (i.e., towns or cities) with populations of 65,000 or more.